Evilspeak

 Evilspeak is a 1981 American horror film directed by Eric Weston and co-written by Weston and Joseph Garofalo.
 The film stars Clint Howard as an outcast cadet named Stanley Coopersmith, who frequently gets tormented by his mates and advisers at a military academy.
-Upon finding a book of black mass that belonged to the evil medieval Father Esteban, he taps through a computer to conjure Satan and summons spells and demons to get revenge upon his harassers.
+Upon finding a book of Black Mass that belonged to the evil medieval Father Lorenzo Esteban, he taps through a computer to conjure Satan and summons spells and demons to get revenge upon his harassers.

 The movie was one of the infamous "video nasties" banned in the United Kingdom in the 1980s.

 Plot

-During the Dark Ages, Satanic leader Father Lorenzo Esteban and his followers are approached by a church official on the shore of Spain, telling them that they are banished from Spain and denied God's grace unless they renounce Satan and their evil ways.
+16th-century Spanish Satanist Father Lorenzo Esteban and his followers are told by a priest that they are banished to America and denied God's grace unless they renounce Satan and their evil ways.

-In the present, Stanley Coopersmith is a young cadet at West Andover military academy.
-He remains as a social outcast who is bullied by some of his classmates due to him being an orphan and treated unfairly by his instructors who believe him to be inept at everything.
-When he is punished for no clear reason by cleaning the church cellar, he finds a room belonging to Father Esteban which contains books of black magic along with Esteban's diary.
-He then uses his computer skills to translate the book from Latin into English.
-The translation describes Estaban as a Satanist and the book contains rituals for performing the Black Mass along with a promise by Esteban citing "I Will Return".
+Currently, Stanley Coopersmith is a cadet at West Andover military academy.
+He is an outcast, bullied by classmates for being an orphan, and maltreated by instructors who think him of above average IQ, but inept.
+While cleaning the church cellar as punishment, he finds a room belonging to Esteban containing books of black magic.
+He uses his computer skills to translate one book from Latin into English.
+This diary includes rituals for performing the Black Mass and a promise by Esteban: "I will return".

-Waking up late the next morning, Stanley finds his alarm clock unplugged and his clothing tied in knots, courtesy of his belligerent classmates.
-This causes him to be tardy for morning classes, and his teacher writes him a punishment note to be taken to the school's Colonel headmaster Kincaid's office.
-He is sent to the office, where he accidentally leaves the diary on the desk of the school secretary who hides it.
-While Stanley is being made to clean the stables as punishment for no reason, the office secretary begins to finger the jewels on the front of the diary.
-Trying to pry the jewels out of their settings causes the pigs in the stable to attack Stanley.
+Oversleeping the following day, Stanley finds his alarm clock unplugged and his clothing tied in knots by his classmates.
+This makes him late for class, and his teacher writes him a note to take to the headmaster, Colonel Kincaid.
+In Kincaid's office, he accidentally leaves the diary on the desk of school secretary Miss Friedemeyer, who hides it.
+While Stanley has to clean the pigsty, she tries to pry the jewels on the book's front from their settings: this causes the pigs to attack Stanley.

-Stanley returns to his dormitory room to find his belongings scattered again, and cannot find his book of black magic.
-He assumes that his classmates stole it, and he confronts them about the supposed theft at a local roller rink, but they deny knowledge of the book and he leaves.
-Stanley then goes to the school's computer lab to perform more general research on Satanism, even though his book is still missing.
-His allotted time in the lab runs out, and he is forced to leave with his research incomplete.
+Stanley returns to his dormitory room to find his belongings scattered.
+Missing his book, he assumes that his classmates stole it and confronts them about this, but they deny all knowledge.
+Stanley goes to the school's computer lab to perform research on Satanism, but his allotted time runs out before he can complete it.